Cloth-Foundation/Cloth/CODE_OF_CONDUCT.md

 ## Decision Making

-- Major changes to Loom (grammar, semantics, features) require consensus or majority agreement in team discussions.
+- Major changes to Cloth (grammar, semantics, features) require consensus or majority agreement in team discussions.
 - Experimental proposals should go through an **RFC process**.
 - In case of stalemates, a designated **Lead Maintainer** may step in as tie-breaker.